A deep dive into whether or not rice is considered to be okay for consumption on the paleo diet.

 Gut Health

 One of the side effects of eating paleo is often a great deal of gut healing.
-Inflammation goes down, which allows your body to heal.
-What exactly happens?
+Inflammation decreases, which allows your body to heal.
 Your bad bacteria start to die off, your intestinal lining repairs itself, your digestion improves, and therefore many facets of your health are positively affected.

 Does it matter what carbohydrates you eat?
 YES!
 Some of us have intolerances to various forms of carbs (gluten-containing grains, potatoes, sugar, etc), so obviously you donโ€™t want to choose the forms of carbs that mess with your system.